-Leah Moschella is a senior program manager for the Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and Jobs for the Future, where she supports leaders in K-12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.
+Leah Moschella is a senior program manager for the Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and JFF, where she supports leaders in K–12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.

 Prior to joining JFF, Leah served as the manager of College and Career Pathways at Notre Dame Education Center, where she was responsible for designing and implementing a workforce readiness curriculum and employer engagement council for English language learners, adult learners, and opportunity youth.